 **edit I didn't win - but Im still super proud of this portrait being selected.

-Having never sketched a live show like this before I didn't know what to expect, but it was amazing.
+The experience was amazing.
 Aside from the frantic drawing where you could only capture an "essence" of the look (I had learned this term from the legendary illustrator Bil Donovan a few hours earlier at the Gray MCA exhibition where he was doing a demonstration of fashion drawing) I did my best to lay down some colour and mark making, with a quick video of the collections as they finished.

 Being there, absorbing the music; the ambience and observing the garments moving on the figure was something you can only get from a live show and it was inspiring.
 The models were also so beautiful, of all genders and ethnicities with amazing hair and make up.
 This brings me to backstage..